Podcast: Play in new window

 In the past, phone-based navigation was mainly used by pedestrians, but Google changed the game when it introduced turn-by-turn travel with Google maps.

-But if you thought that GPS’ future is navigation, think again.
+But if you thought that its future is navigation, think again.
 Location-based services and social networking will dominate mobile GPS as smartphones increase, further reducing satellite performance.
 What will be the impact on geotagging and our 4G wireless world?

-Most people take the GPS system for granted as they watch their vehicle GPS screens light up with colorful maps or mobile phones display their locations.
+Most people take the system for granted as they watch their vehicle screens light up with colorful maps or mobile phones display their locations.
 Behind the scenes, however, a complex system is working overtime to deliver latitude and longitude information to wireless devices.

-- The first full constellation of 24 satellites went up in 1994.
+NavStar Satellite for GPS - The first full constellation of 24 satellites went up in 1994.
 The first of those 24 satellites launched in 1989.

-- To get a reliable position, your GPS receiver needs to combine the signals from at least four satellites, although in some special cases, three is enough.
+- To get a reliable position, your mobile GPS receiver needs to combine the signals from at least four satellites, although in some special cases, three is enough.

 - NAVSTAR is the US military name for the Global Positioning System.

-- Every GPS satellite has multiple atomic clocks.
+- Every satellite has multiple atomic clocks.
 Signals between the satellites include the time stamp.
-With the help of these signals, a GPS receiver determines current time within 100 billionths of a second, helping carriers synchronize base stations in cell phone networks.
+With the help of these signals, a receiver determines current time within 100 billionths of a second, helping carriers synchronize base stations in cell phone networks.

 Imagine early explorers sailing across the oceans searching for unknown worlds with only the stars to guide them.
-Next time you use your mobile gps device, look up at the sky.
+Next time you use your mobile GPS device, look up at the sky.
 The future awaits.